The NAR 2025 Technology Survey and RPR February 2026 AI Adoption Survey provide the most current data on AI usage across the real estate industry:

 | Other AI tools | 7% | Specialized real estate AI (listing photo editing, CRM AI) |

 ChatGPT's dominance is consistent with its broader market position.
 According to OpenAI, ChatGPT reached 800 million or more weekly active users globally as of early 2026.
 For real estate agents, ChatGPT's strength in generating natural-language content aligns directly with the communication-heavy nature of the profession.
 According to the NAR 2025 Technology Survey, 20% of agents use Google Gemini and 15% use Microsoft Copilot, making ChatGPT the clear plurality leader by a wide margin.
 The gap in adoption reflects ChatGPT's head start in the generative AI market and its broad availability as a consumer product with a free entry tier.
+Agents using ChatGPT for social content production specifically should pair the prompt approach with the systems framework in the best social media strategy for real estate agents reference, which covers content pillar architecture and DM conversion mechanics.
+For the structural shift in how ChatGPT is rerouting buyer intent away from Zillow and what that means for agents, see how Zillow uses AI and what agents should do.

 Not all ChatGPT use cases deliver equal results.
 The following breakdown ranks applications by how frequently agents report measurable time savings or quality improvement.
 According to NAR 2025 data, 82% of agents who use AI apply it to property descriptions, making listing content the most common entry point.
 However, frequency of use does not correlate directly with revenue impact, which is why the ranking below weights effectiveness over adoption rate.
+Video script and caption generation is one of the higher-revenue ChatGPT applications when paired with the distribution model documented at does video marketing work for real estate agents.

 | Use Case | % of AI-Using Agents | Effectiveness Notes |